ToshioCP/Gtk4-tutorial/src/sec14.src.md

 The function `file_changed_cb` is a handler connected to "change-file" signal.
 If a file in a TfeTextView instance is changed, it emits this signal.
-This handler changes the label of GtkNotebookPage.
+This handler changes the label of the GtkNotebookPage.

 @@@include
 tfe5/tfenotebook.c file_changed_cb